monome/docs/ansible/kria.md

 * Track (top single block lit): all parameters within tracks have the same loop, but tracks can differ in their looping
 * All (bottom row of 4 lit): all tracks and parameters have a synchronized loop

+**Note Tie Duration** to enable note ties at lower duration multipliers e.g short triggers combined with held gates hold `Key 2` (CONFIG) and pressing the bottom-middle (note tie duration), this causes notes to tie whenever the duration for an individual note is set to maximum by simply not turning the trigger off in the note-off timer callback when these options are set.

+**Meta-pattern Reset** a trigger to the reset input `In 2` currently resets the playhead within the current pattern, but does not reset the meta-pattern playhead to the first pattern in the meta-pattern sequence.
+Holding `Key 2` (CONFIG) and pressing the bottom-right (pattern page select) key will reset the meta-sequence.

 By default Note Sync is on, and Loop Sync is set to All.